fergatron/redux-examples/README.md

 ```

 ### index.js
 The main purpose of this file is to be the root of the application.
-Node is configured to look for this file as the starting point.
+Node is configured to look for this file as the starting point (you can change it when applicable).
 As it relates to React there are various key imports happening here:
-* **react** - the core library
+* **react** - the core React.Js library
 * **react-dom** - used to render the application to the `div#app` element in `./dist/index.html`.
 * **createStore** (redux) - used to create a store and use an initial _state of the application_ from the reducer.
 * **applyMiddleware** (redux; optional) - used to add additional tools (ie: redux-logger)
 * **Provider** (react-redux) - acts as the bridge between the Redux store and the application.
 All it does is provides access to the store, it doesn't interact with action creators or reducers directly.

 ### src/app.js
+The purpose of this file (in the context of this app) is to act as a _Home Page_ for the user.
+No connection is made to Redux.

+### src/pages/functional-component.js
-The purpose of this file is to pull the components together in order for the User to view an application.
-In this example I'm **connecting** the app to the store.
+The purpose of this file is to demonstrate a functional React component connecting to the store.
 * **connect** (react-redux) - used as a way for this component to interact with the store, reducers, and action creators.

 ### src/reducers/index.js